MarcWeber/tsmono/README.md

       find a way to collect all of this shimming so that it can be used by webpack or other tools automatically.

-      Eg wirte shim.json or such merging all shimmings from all packages
+      Eg write from all packages

   [ ] completion for vscode & vim to find libraries nearby ?